 Any special photo prints that are irreplaceable

-It’s helpful to try to back up what photos you can on a portable hard drive, but I know that I have way too many prints to want to spend the time doing that.
+If you’re moving and taking all of your belongings with you, it’s helpful to try to back up what photos you can on a portable hard drive, but I know that I have way too many prints to want to spend the time doing that.
 I suggest pulling out the most important prints and taking those with your in your hand luggage.
 Make sure they’re in a folder to keep them flat and protected.

 Camera and Laptop